-From 1 December, the Ross Sea toothfish fishery will be open (three New Zealand vessels are expected to participate). s9(2)(f)(iv) The Japanese whaling fleet is expected to operate in the Southern Ocean from early December under a self-issued permit to take 333 minke whales.
+From 1 December, the Ross Sea toothfish fishery will be open (three New Zealand vessels are expected to participate).
+A New Zealand Defence Force naval patrol will take place in December to monitor compliance of the vessels licensed to catch toothfish and gather evidence against any illegal, unreported and unregulated fishing vessels.
+The Japanese whaling fleet is expected to operate in the Southern Ocean from early December under a self-issued permit to take 333 minke whales.
 The Sea Shepherd Conservation Society has announced that it will not send vessels on an anti-whaling protest campaign this year.